JumpsecLabs/Developer.Handbook/README.md

 ## Version Control

-- All Git Repositories must be on Azure DevOps in their relevant project
+- All Git Repositories must be on Github Enterprise in their relevant project

 - The repository name must follow the naming convention: ProjectName.RepoName
   - i.e : CASM.ResourceCollections